Licensed Professional Counselor Supervision

 |

-Step-by-Step Application Process
+Step-by-Step Application Process for Post-Graduate Supervision

 Plan ahead, as the process for becoming licensed in the state in which you intend to practice oftentimes takes several months.
-Many states designate a counselor under supervision as a Provisional Licensed Professional Counselor (PLPC).
-This will be your license for the (minimum) two years while you are under supervision.
-Upon successful completion you will then be eligible to apply for a fully licensed LPC (which allows you to practice on your own).
+Many states designate a counselor under supervision as a Provisional Licensed Professional Counselor (PLPC), but this may vary according to state.
 Before practicing, you must first apply through the state licensing board in the state where you intend to practice (those websites with applications are listed below).
-There is an application fee that is usually around $100-$150.
+There is an application fee that is usually around $100-$150.You must hold a "provisional" or "lower level" license for the (minimum) two years while you are under supervision.
+Upon successful completion you will then be eligible to apply for an independently licensed counselor (which allows you to practice on your own, usually designated as "LPC").

 Requirements During Supervision

 - In order to practice within most private practices you will be required to have your own professional practice liability insurance (which is approx. $200/year).
 The most common insurer is HPSO - Healthcare Providers Service Organization.
-You can apply and complete payment on-line at hpso.com (usually with approval on the same day).
+You can apply and complete payment online at hpso.com (usually with approval on the same day).

-Supervisor's Duties
+A Typical Clinical Supervisor's Duties

-(Supervision shall include but is not limited to the following)
+Supervision shall include but is not limited to the following:

 (1) Monitoring the supervisee's activities to verify s/he is providing services that meet generally accepted standards of practice;